 The Tascam DR-05X replaces the now discontinued DR-05, and directly competes against the Zoom H1n.
 Both cheap voice recorders are in a similar price bracket and record up to 24-bit/96kHz WAV high-resolution audio.
 The two key differences between the two recorders are that Tascam’s model is heavier and bulkier than Zoom’s, and it has a higher sensitivity.

 The omnidirectional stereo microphones effectively record ambient sound, and if you want a more acute recording angle, you can always connect an external mic or lavalier.
-It requires two AA batteries which further increases its weight, though it is lighter than its predecessor.
+The new model requires two AA batteries which further increases its weight, though it is lighter than its predecessor.
 That said, the batteries do last for ~17.5 hours when recording the highest quality file format, two-channel 16-bit/44.1kHz WAV.
 Additionally, the DR-05X now also allows for USB power deliver, so you can plug a USB external battery in and avoid the AAs.

 The recorder may be mounted to a camera, and effectively functions as a basic editing station with its auto-tone feature.
 The Tascam DR-05X still offers great features like auto- and pre-recording.
 The former automatically begins recording when sounds of a specific loudness are detected, while the latter saves the two seconds before you begin a recording.
 There are also auto-level and limiter functions to protect you from any excessively loud sounds.
 If you create a recording but want to overwrite it, that can be done from within the recorder too.
 New to this model is a non-destructive overdubbing feature, which allows for layering multiple tracks over one another without losing any audio quality on either track.

 Suffice to say that this is a remarkably powerful recorder for less than $100.